Review: Senzenjani Lukhele’s “Tell Me No More”

 La-Mncina, Gugu's mother clearly dotes on her daughter, selling wares like pots and mats to fund her education, even keeping cows to sell to pay for Gugu’s eventual tuition for Nursing school.
 She was apparently fond of Cele and grateful to him for giving his name to Gugu.
 His actions however left her disillusioned and in the end, wants nothing to do with him.

-Cele, clearly the antagonist of the novel , is a tyrant and a misogynist with a superiority complex.
-He is also a man who hates being challenged and quick to anger; he would rather pass blame to someone else.
+Cele, clearly the antagonist of the novel, is a tyrant and a misogynist with a superiority complex.
+He hates being challenged and is quick to anger; he would rather pass the blame to someone else.
 These flaws eventually lead to his downfall at the end of the novel.
-His refusal to even admit that he was wrong further makes him an unsympathetic character and one would wonder if he was always like that before the incident( blown out proportion) ever occurred.
-Probably not, since Gugu and his wife La-Mncina were shocked by his actions and attitude.
-More so his brother in law, Mncina who returns to Mahamba with Gugu to resolve the matter.
-Cele further violates tradition by refusing to be lectured by Mncina and even threatens to spear him down.
-When advised by the chief to ask for his brother in law's pardon:
+His refusal to even admit that he was wrong further makes him an unsympathetic character and one would wonder if he was always like that before the incident( blown out of proportion) ever occurred.

 'You mean I will never be head of family again.
-In future, if I do anything to any member of my family, she will call her elders I will have to ask for pardon.
+In future, if I do anything to any member of my family, she will call her elders, and I will have to ask for pardon.
 I can't.'

-His chief, the only one he listens to, disapproved of Cele’s decision to kick Gugu out of the house, even though he had asked him to take action again her.
-But he is also a traditionalist, once he finds out Gugu was an adopted child, he regrets telling Cele to do anything.
-He is more concerned about keeping the good reputation of the council as well as his, so the matter finds its way to the court.
+His chief, the only one he listens to, disapproved of Cele’s decision to kick Gugu out of the house, even though he had asked him to take action against her.
+But he is also a traditionalist, once he finds out Gugu is an adopted child, he regrets telling Cele to do anything.
+He is more concerned about keeping the good reputation of the council as well as his own, so the matter finds its way to the court.

 There, customary law is made clear.
 Mncina was La-Mncina’s oldest brother, hence an elder and he had the right to act on his sister’s behalf.
-All Cele succeeded in the end was making a gigantic ass of himself, yet remained in denial he did anything wrong.
+All Cele succeeded, in the end, was making a gigantic ass of himself, yet remained in stubborn denial.

-The book- 16 chapters in all- highlighted how important the rules of adoption was in Swaziland, now Eswanti.
-And how one rash decision could grow to another, leading one to face the ramifications.
-Gugu was painted as the one who erred, yet Cele ended up being the wrong doer.
+The book- 16 chapters- highlighted how important the rules of adoption were in Swaziland, now Eswanti.
+And how one rash decision could grow into another, leading one to face the ramifications.
+Gugu was painted as the one who erred, yet Cele ended up being the wrongdoer.

 “It is a rule meant to protect some and to guide others.
 It was designed to give protection and status to does who had nothing."